wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.13 =

+* Fixed bug which prevented display of first and last name is user list within the Swim Team and Manage menus.
+* Fixed bug which caused default settings for Postal Code and State or Province not to be used leaving the form inoperable.
+* Cleaned up Options->Swim Team form to remove debug borders (oops) and fix alignment.

 = 1.12 =
 * Fixed bug which was sending Opt-In/Opt-Out confirmation e-mails to Registration e-mail address instead of Opt-In/Opt-Out e-mail address.
 This time it is fixed correctly!